 Our net contract work receivables turnover days were 56 days, 60 days and 87 days in each of the years ended December 31, 2008, 2009 and 2010.
 Our net contract work receivables turnover days for the year ended December 31, 2009 increased to 60 days from 56 days for the year ended December 31, 2008 primarily because our customers slowed down payment in 2009 as a result of a lack of liquidity in the market due to the impact of financial crisis.
 Our net contract work receivables turnover days further increased to 87 days primarily because we produced a higher proportion of unitized curtain wall products, which require more working capital as they are fabricated and assembled at our production facilities in advance of installation, in 2010 as compared with 2009, resulting in a higher gross amount due from customers for contract work and, in turn, a higher net contract work receivables.
-In addition, we had certain sizable projects which were newly commenced in the second half of 2010 and, at the end of 2010, substantial percentages of these projects had been completed but not yet reached the milestones for progress billing in accordance with the relevant contract work, which also substantially contributed to our overall higher balance of gross amount due from customers for contract work at the end of 2010 as compared with that at the end of 2009.
+In addition, we had certain sizable projects which were newly commenced in the second half of 2010 and, at the end of 2010, substantial percentages of these projects had been completed but not yet reached the milestones for progress billing in accordance with the relevant contract terms.
+Therefore, these projects recorded a significant gross amount due from customers for contract work, which also substantially contributed to our overall higher balance of gross amount due from customers for contract work at the end of 2010 as compared with that at the end of 2009.